I Hate Debt, But the Reasons Why Might Surprise You

 YNAB’s Rule Three is all about flexibility and accountability.
 When you overspend (and, hey, you will), you need to be flexible and deal with that overspending right away.
 YNAB is great at this.
 It’s built for it.

-But your debt payments severely impact your flexibility.
-If thirty percent of your cash flow goes towards debt payments, you simply have fewer options for changing plans.
+But your debt repayments severely impact your flexibility.
+If thirty percent of your cash flow goes towards stuff like student loans and credit card debt, you simply have fewer options for changing plans.
 When things aren’t flexible, they break.
 I don’t want you or your budget to break.

 Debt Stunts Your Buffer